InSilicoVida/Lab-Website/projects/index.md

 *Past*

 **FlameRISK: Sources, exposure and health risk to legacy and emerging Flame retardants in Spanish indoor environments.
 An integrated health RISK approach**<br>
+The GENERAL OBJECTIVE of FlameRISK is to understand how and to what extent flame-retardants (FRs) are released from consumer products in Spanish indoor environments and to assess the human exposure and the associated health risks.
+The project will be focused not only on restricted FRs but also on the new emerging such as organophosphate flame retardants (OPFRs).
+In-silico tools (such as PBPK/PD and QSAR) and emerging non-animal techniques (such as in vitrotargeted strategies and system toxicology) will be used to understand the neurotoxicity mechanisms of FRs.